UFAL-DSG/django-crowdflower-annotations/README.rst

    ::

      cd /webapps/transcription && ./manage.py syncdb

-     # You will be asked to enter your superuser details.
+.. _`creating superuser`:

+   You may be asked to enter a login, a password, and an email for a superuser account.
+It is a good idea to do so, unless you want to `Load users from a dump`_.

    Make sure the access permissions are set correctly for directories used by Django.
 This can mean you need to issue the following commands,